Naifeng/naifeng.github.io/_pages/publications.md

 <!-- _pages/publications.md -->
 <div class="publications">

-Please refer to my vitae for the most up-to-date list of publications.
+Please refer to my cv for the most up-to-date list of publications.

 {% bibliography %}